balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 ## Step 7 - Perpetual Optimization
 <hr>

-Last but not least, optimization is a perpetual process!<br>
+Last but not least, optimization is a perpetual process!
+There is always room for improvement.<br>
 For quite a few reasons, we would have to optimize our current solution.

 ### <u>Letting Go</u>